William Francis Buckley: Aftermath

-On November 22, 1985, Ted Shackley, Buckley's friend and recruiter, traveled to the Atlantic Hotel in Hamburg, where he met General Manouchehr Hashemi, the former head of SAVAK's counterintelligence division.
+On November 22, 1985, Ted Shackley, Buckley's friend and recruiter, traveled to the Atlantic Hotel in Hamburg, where he met General Manouchehr Hashemi, the former head of Iran's SAVAK's counterintelligence division.
 Also at the meeting was Manucher Ghorbanifar.
 According to the report of this meeting that Shackley sent to the State Department, Hashemi said Ghorbanifar had "fantastic" contacts with Iran, but the CIA had designated him one year earlier as a "fabricator".
 At the meeting, Shackley told Hashemi and Ghorbanifar that the United States was willing to discuss arms shipments in exchange for the four Americans kidnapped in Lebanon, although Buckley was already dead at this point.

 Major General Carl Stiner stated that "Buckley's kidnapping had become a major CIA concern.
 Not long after his capture, his agents either vanished or were killed.
 It was clear that his captors had tortured him into revealing the network of agents he had established."
 According to the United States, Buckley had undergone 15 months of torture by Hezbollah before his death.
 After Buckley's kidnapping, three videos of Buckley being tortured were sent to the CIA in Athens.
 Interpreters noticed puncture marks indicating he was injected with narcotics.
 According to several sources, as a result of his torture, he signed a 400-page statement detailing his CIA activities.

 In a summary of the content of a video taken approximately seven months after the kidnapping, Buckley's appearance was described as follows:

 Buckley was close to a gibbering wretch.
 His words were often incoherent; he slobbered and drooled and, most unnerving of all, he would suddenly scream in terror, his eyes rolling helplessly and his body shaking.
 The CIA consensus was that he would be blindfolded and chained at the ankles and wrists and kept in a cell little bigger than a coffin.